 Even minor accidents can be jarring, but take comfort in the fact that you can rely on your auto insurance.

 What to do after a car accident depends on the nature of the incident.
 In general, if you’ve collided with another vehicle, call the proper authorities, file an accident report and follow these three steps to get your car repairs underway.

-Regardless of who is at fault, your first call after the police should be to your insurance company.
-Your insurer can help figure out whether your auto insurance applies to the incident or if you need to draw on the other driver’s liability coverage.
+Regardless of who is at fault, contact insurance company.
+Your insurer can help figure out whether your auto insurance applies to the incident or you need to draw on the other driver’s liability coverage.
 Be sure to return the information your insurance company requests and fill out the claim forms.2

 Depending on your carrier, you may have access to a mobile app to help speed up the process.
-For example, most Amica customers have access to a photo appraisal tool that allows them to take photos of the car damage for an appraiser to review, says Al Olney, automobile physical damage manager at Amica.1,3
+For example, most Amica customers have access to a photo appraisal tool that allows them to take photos of the car damage for an appraiser to review, says Christopher Arthurs, Managing Auto Physical Damage Claims Director at Amica.1,3

-Richard Barton, a senior appraiser at Amica, explains how customers are sent a link to download an app containing the photo appraisal tool.4 “The app is intuitive to the point where it’ll ask you to take a photo looking straight on the damage and then looking off to each side so you get a good frame of reference of what’s damaged and how bad the damage is,” says Barton.
+Robert Chase, a senior appraiser at Amica, explains how customers are sent a link with access to the photo appraisal tool.4 “The tool will ask you to take a photo looking straight at the damage and then looking off to each side so you get a good frame of reference for what’s damaged and how bad the damage is,” says Chase.

 2. Get an Estimate

-Depending on the extent of the damage, your insurance company may ask you to get your car appraised or an appraiser may be assigned to your claim.
+Depending on the extent of the damage, your insurance company may ask you to get your car appraised, or assign an appraiser to your claim.
 The insurance appraiser will inspect the car and establish a baseline for how much the damage may cost to repair.
 The appraiser’s initial estimate of the damage to your car is just that – an estimate.
 It’s not necessarily the final claim payout or the total repair cost.